-So is it going to be Courchevel or Verbier?
+So you’re thinking about a Ski Instructor Course, but aren’t sure where to go?
+Is it going to be Courchevel or Verbier?
 As life decisions go this is a pretty cool one to be making.
 The two options on the table are probably two of the most famous ski resorts in the world.
 So how do you decide between the two?

-Dates – The two courses run at different times of year with Verbier kicking off at the start of December and Courchevel not getting up and running until January.
+The two courses run at different times of the year with Verbier kicking off at the start of December and Courchevel not getting up and running until January.
 Not only do you need to make sure you are available to suit these dates but the one thing lots of our students overlook is whether they are happy to be away for Christmas.
-We personally love Christmas in the Alps there is nothing quite like a Christmas morning ski followed by a huge meal with friends but it is not for everyone.
+We personally love Christmas in the Alps there is nothing quite like a Christmas morning ski followed by a huge meal with friends.
+But we understand it’s not for everyone.
 Don’t forget to think about your Mum though, she might find it more important than you.

 Being away for Christmas is not the only impact of the different dates, the Verbier course finishes right before half term.
 This is the busiest week of the year in every resort and finding work will be easy so you can add a few extra weeks of paid work into the mix.
 It is really important that you are aware that outside of the peak weeks it is unlikely you will find full-time work.
 So please don’t do this course if you will be relying on the work to pay your bills.
 The Courchevel course finishes just in time for Easter this 3 week period is the second busiest in the season and the most common time for schools to run their trips to the alps.
 Again this makes finding work to see you through to the end of the season very easy.

-In Contrast, despite not being a cheap resort itself our Courchevel Course is far more inclusive.
-We include Breakfast 7 Days a week and lunch and afternoon tea 5 days a week.
-Not having to buy lunch and having access to snacks in the chalet will really help you spend less while you are in resort.
+In contrast, despite not being a cheap resort itself, our Courchevel Instructor Course is far more inclusive.
+We include Breakfast 5 Days a week and lunch and afternoon tea 5 days a week.
+Not having to buy lunch and having access to snacks in the chalet will really help you spend less while you are in the resort.
 Drinks and meals out, while not cheaper are also cheaper than Verbier.